Among all major Spanish cities, Tenerife is the one which attracts most tourists every year. But you can also find a job there. Find out how.

 Apart from hotels and apart-hotels, you can find apartments, studios and individual houses for rent in most neighborhoods.
 Prices obviously vary from one region to another, according to the type of accommodation and comfort level.
 Rent prices however remain more affordable than in other Spanish cities, although these have started rising for some time.

 Tenerife's average rent price revolves around 600 euros monthly.
-Hence, to rent a single-bedroom apartment you will need some 550 euros per month and some 750 euros for a two-bedroom apartment.
+Hence, to rent a single-bedroom apartment you will need an average of 550 euros per month and some 750 euros for a two-bedroom apartment.
 A studio's rent can cost some 250 euros per month.
-To rent a house, on the other hand, you will need between 1,100 and 5,000 euros.
+To rent a house, on the other hand, you will need between 1,100 and 5,000 euros, depending on the area.